cgoldber/Cookie-Generator/README.md

 ## By Bereket Abebe, Casey Goldberg, Cairo Dasilva and Sophie Lipset
 ## Project Description
-The Emotimaker is a recipe generator that uses a genetic algorithm to create cookie recipes based on user inputted emotions.
-The chosen emotions are between Happy, Sad, Tired, Angry, Stressed and Excited.
-Recipes are made up of both base ingredients and flavor ingredients with base ingredients including ingredients such as flour and butter and flavor ingredients being mix-ins such as chocolate, different fruits and added spices.
+The Emotimaker is a recipe generator that uses a genetic algorithm to create cookie recipes tailored to the user's current emotion.
+The possible emotions are Happy, Sad, Tired, Angry, Stressed and Excited.
+Recipes are made up of both base ingredients (flour, butter, etc) and flavor ingredients (chocolate, fruits, spices, etc).
+All possible flavors that may be included in the recipes appear is the BASE/FlAVOR_INGREDIENT_TYPES lists in base/flavor_ingredients.py.

-The generator starts by choosing sets of 2 recipes from the inspiring set with probabilities proportional to their fitness and then crosses them over with each other choosing one of the bases and combining the flavor ingredients at random.
-New recipes can then be mutated.
-Mutations include changes to base and/or flavor ingredients.
-Changes in the ratios of different base ingredients such as the ratios of types of sugars changes in the ratios of types of flours or also changes in the overall ratios between flour, fats and sugars.
-Changes in flavor ingredients can either add, swap or delete a flavor ingredient.
+The generator starts by reading a set of inspiring recipes, which are a diverse set of recipes which were extracted from expert bakers on the internet.
+Then, it runs a genetic algorithm on the recipe set.
+First, the genetic algorithm chooses 2 recipes from the inspiring set with probabilities proportional to their fitness.
+Then, it crosses them over by choosing one of the bases and combining the flavor ingredients based on a random pivot index.
+After that, newly crossed recipes can then be mutated.
+Mutations may be applied to base ingredients, recipe ingredients, or the recipe baking instructions.
+Base ingredient mutations involve chaning ingredient ratios, flavor ingredient mutations involve adding, deleting, or swapping ingredients, and instruction mutations involve altering parameters such as bake time or preheat temperature.

-New recipes are then evaluated on their fitness where there are four key factors that make a recipe more fit than another.
-The first is the number of ingredients where recipes with more ingredients are encouraged.
-The second is the flavor pairings; using researched flavor pairings and computed scores between two different ingredients, the algorithm then ranks recipes based on the average score between all of the combinations of flavor ingredients in the recipe where recipes with more flavors that align with each other are fitter.
-The third score is how closely the recipe matches with the chosen emotion.
-Using scores for how each flavor ingredient aligns with each of the six emotions, recipes with a higher total score for the chosen emotion are more fit.
-The final evaluation of fitness is dissimilarity as recipes with flavor ingredients that deviate further from the inspiring set of recipes in both their amounts and ingredients are more fit.
-All four of these evaluations are weighted differently in an order that creates the most unique and quality recipes.
-These four evaluations all play a role in evaluating which recipes are more novel, taste better and align with the function of the algorithm in matching a cookie to an emotion.

-The Metrics folder has three example recipes which show the recipe and the ranking of which all four of the methods of evaluation are weighted.
-The total fitness is the sum of the four.
-We can see that for these three recipes the two highest scores are the alignment with the emotion and the flavor pairing.
-Selecting for recipes with high emotion scores also benefits the creativity because it allows for more unique flavor and ingredient combinations and allows it to fit the users needs, whereas if the flavor pairing score was selected for we wouldn’t see much difference between emotions.
-Selecting for higher quality flavor pairings also makes sure the cookie tastes good especially if you're taking flavors that align with an emotion but don't take flavor into account.
-This contributes to the creativity because having a cookie with better flavor pairings makes the cookie more desirable to eat, therefore making the algorithm more useful to people and having more value.
+New and previous-generation recipes are then evaluated on their fitness, which incorporates four different components.
+The first component of the fitness function is the number of ingredients in the recipe, which helps to encourage more complex flavor pairings.
+The second component is a flavor pairing score that indicates how similar the recipe flavors are.
+These values are extracted from previous flavor pairing research provided by Prof Harmon.
+The third component is an emotion alignment score that indicates how well the recipe flavors correspond to the user-given emotion.
+We manually generated an emotion/flavor ingredient alignment matrix based on associations we have gained through our past life experiences.
+The final component of the fitness function indicates how dissimilar the recipe flavors are from the flavors in the inspiring set.
+The recipes that contain flavor ingredients that deviate more from the inspiring sets based on both their ingredients and ingredient quantities are more fit.
+All four of these fitness components are weighted differently based on how much we felt we wanted our system to consider value versus novelty.
+We selected these coefficients with a human-in-the-loop manual experimentation process, where we used our previous knowledge of cookie-making to inform our final decisions.

 After evaluating all of the new recipe’s fitness, the top half of both the new recipes and the previous generation’s recipes (the first generation uses the